pixare40/ui-compiler/README.md

 # Known Issues
 - Attribute values that are URLs must start with `http` or `https`
-- Tell me others found
+- Tell me others found.